amymelody/restaurant/docs/DesignDoc.md

 		o.s = Finished;
 	}
 	orderFoodFromMarket() {
-		for each f in foods such that f.s = MustBeOrdered for each m in markets
+		for each f in foods
+			for each m in markets
 				m.HereIsOrder(f.type, f.capacity - f.amount);
 			f.s = Inquired;